EARnagram/lessons/sec1/js_debugging/README.md

 never checked my code while writing, and when I ran it, oh boy did I have some errors!

-In today's exercise, do you think you could help me fix my code.
+In today's exercise, do you think you could help me fix my code?

+#### Assignment

+- Go line by line, uncommenting as you go, and fixing the given problem.

+- Use the tools below to help you find the error!

-#### Assets
+#### Getting Started

 Inside `starter_code/` you'll find my `all_bugged_up.js`.
 We'll be using this messed up file for today's exercise.